recommenders-team/recommenders/scenarios/retail/README2.md

 Below are some of the various potential benefits of recommendation systems in business, and the metrics that tipically are used:

-* Click-through rate (CTR): Optimizing for CTR emphasizes engagement; you should optimize for CTR when you want to maximize the likelihood that the user interacts with the recommendation.

-* Revenue per order: The revenue per order optimization objective is the default optimization objective for the "Frequently bought together" recommendation model type.
-This optimization objective cannot be specified for any other recommendation model type.

-* Conversion rate: Optimizing for conversion rate maximizes the likelihood that the user purchases the recommended item; if you want to increase the number of purchases per session, optimize for conversion rate.

 ### Relationship between online and offline metrics in retail